minorua/Qgis2threejs/docs/source/index.rst

 .. image:: ./images/top.jpg

-.. note:: Now being updated for Qgis2threejs version 2.2.

 Qgis2threejs plugin is a `QGIS <https://qgis.org/>`_ plugin, which visualizes DEM data and vector data in 3D on web browsers.
-You can build various kinds of 3D objects with simple settings panels and view them in web view of exporter.
-If you want to share them in web, you can generate files to publish them to web in simple procedure.
+You can build various kinds of 3D objects with simple settings panels, view them in web view of exporter and generate files to publish them to web in simple procedure.
 In addition, you can save the 3D model in glTF format for 3DCG or 3D printing.

 Table Of Contents: